 Over the next few months, every night and weekend day was spent refining my business.
-I dug deep into a series of questions about who I am and where I want to go personally at Mike’s instruction.
+I dug deep into a series of questions about who I am and where I want to go personally at Matt’s instruction.

 And as it all came together, everything clicked.
-I was able to clearly see what I wanted to do, and was able to find the business model to do it.
+I was able to clearly see what I wanted to do and was able to find the business model to do it.
 Soon, my daughter went back to daycare and I started to put all the pieces into place.